 Confirm the identity of Compass employees.

 Scammers often impersonate Compass employees and affiliates by using bogus social media or email accounts.
 The Compass sales team will never initiate direct or private messages with you.
-Compass employees are always able to confirm their identity by corresponding on a different platform, like Telegram, Discord, Twitter. etc. Compass public employee information can be found here.
+Compass employees are always able to confirm their identity by corresponding on a different platform, like Telegram, Twitter. etc. Compass public employee information can be found here.

 Carefully review your Compass invoice.